ksobylak/lex_d/README.md

 # Lex D

-A small Sinatra service that takes a document id and returns a lexical diversity score.
+A small Sinatra service that takes a string and returns a lexical diversity score.

 ## Endpoint

-### GET /document/id
+### POST /

-Send me a Scripted **document**'s `id` and I'll give you the corresponding Lexical Diversity score.
+Send me a string and I'll give you the corresponding Lexical Diversity score.

 ## Research